voxpupuli/puppet-system/README.md

 and add required hiera configuration.

-The system::exclude parameter can be set to a list of system classes to exclude when doing 'include system', which is useful when testing or debugging issues or just to prevent config lower in the hierarchy being applied.
+Note: To exclude certain system classes when doing 'include system' you can set their schedule parameter to 'never'.
+This may be useful when testing or debugging issues or just to prevent config lower in the hierarchy being applied.

 For example:

-    system::exclude: [ 'packages', 'yumgroups' ]
+    system::packages::schedule:  'never'
+    system::yumgroups::schedule: 'never'

 will ignore any configuration for system::packages and system::yumgroups.